nhannn87dn/Learn-SQLServer/01.Lessions/Day-07/README.md

     Quantity * i.Price AS sales
 FROM
     dbo.Orders AS o
-INNER JOIN dbo.OrderItem AS i
+INNER JOIN Odbo.OrderItems AS i
     ON o.OrderId = i.OrderId
 INNER JOIN dbo.Products AS p
     ON p.ProductId = i.ProductId;